 Initially introduced at the 2002 Annual Conference, The Richard W. Vomacka Student Speaker Competition is named for an NCEMSF mentor who passed away in October 2001.
 This symposium is a chance for student lecturers to showcase their presentation skills and earn bragging rights for their collegiate EMS organization.
-The competition is judged on a speaker's ability to deliver a relevant high-quality seminar to his/her peers - points are awarded based on strength of the submitted abstract, quality of the delivered presentation and audiovisual materials.
+The competition is judged on a speaker's ability to deliver a relevant high-quality seminar to their peers.
+Points are awarded based on strength of the submitted abstract, quality of the delivered presentation, and audiovisual materials.

 Topics should be relevant to the practice and maintenance of a collegiate EMS organization.
 While you may reference the activities of your own squad in your presentation, your talk should not be exclusively a reflection of your own squad’s patterns of practice.
 Reflecting on personal practices is appropriate, but should be supplemented by an adequate literature search regarding your topic.

 Vomacka presentations may be co-presented by up to two speakers from the same institution.
 The committee will select between six and eight submissions to be presented and judged at the conference.
 In general, multiple submissions from the same institution will not be selected, but all are encouraged to submit.
 All Vomacka Student Speaker Competition participants must be paid conference attendees.
 Complimentary conference attendance is only available for non-student presenters.